Aa Ab Laut Chalen: Plot

 Rohan gets tired of Loveleen, realizing he is in love with Pooja.
 He goes back to his friends, who tell him where to find her.
 He begs for her forgiveness and asks her to return to India to marry him.
 Pooja agrees, and Rohan gives her a locket with a picture of his mother.
 Pooja tells this to Balraj, who encourages her, without realizing that Rohan is his son.

 Karan has become interested in Pooja and tries to intimidate her into marrying him.
 After a confrontation with him, her locket breaks.
 Balraj is surprised to find his wife's photo when he looks inside.
 When Pooja explains that Rohan gave it to her, Balraj realizes that Rohan must be his son.
 He fears that Rohan might hate him, so he does not tell Pooja.

 After hearing from Pooja that Rohan is struggling to make ends meet, Balraj asks Pooja to call Rohan to interview at his company.
 A grateful Rohan is offered a well-paying career and cash bonuses from the generous Balraj.
 Rohan uses his newfound wealth to pay for the care of Ranjit's parents.
 He also has Ranjit and his wife arrested for illegally possessing Ranjit's parents' passports and for their prostitution activities.

 After some time, Pooja and Rohan decide to return to India.
 Before they leave, Balraj confesses to Rohan that he is his estranged father and explains why he never returned.
 Rohan is angry at first, but after his mother forgives Balraj over the phone, Rohan decides to as well.
 Karan gets to know about it and decides to retaliate by physically attacking him only to be interrupted by Rohan who has taken his father's side.
-Balraj disowns Karan and hands over majority of his wealth to him.
+Balraj disowns Karan and hands over the majority of his wealth to him.
 Balraj, Rohan and Pooja decided to head back to India.
-At the airport, they are surprised to see Karan along with the NYPD officer Jack Patel who has turned a new leaf by getting Marco and his gang arrested and is officially pardoned by the law.
-Karan discards his wealthy status and also joins them to India, thus reuniting a broken family.
+At the airport, they are surprised to see Karan along with NYPD officer Jack Patel who has turned a new leaf by getting Marco and his gang arrested and is officially pardoned by the law.
+Karan discards his wealthy status and also joins them in India, thus reuniting a broken family.